sempernow/refpages/REFs/GitOps.md

     - Komodor : Troubleshooting
     - Pixie : All in one
     - Groundcover : All in one
+- __Streaming__/__Messaging__
+    - [RabbitMQ](https://github.com/rabbitmq/rabbitmq-server) : [MQTT](https://mqtt.org/) Broker for IoT messaging.
+    - [Strimzi](https://strimzi.io/ "Strimzi.io") : Kafka on K8s : [`strimzi-kafka-operator`](https://github.com/strimzi/strimzi-kafka-operator "GitHub") : For production features such as rack awareness to spread brokers across availability zones, and K8s taints and tolerations to run Kafka on dedicated nodes.
+Expose Kafka outside K8s using NodePort, Load balancer, Ingress and OpenShift Routes.
+Easily secured using TLS.
+The Kube-native management of Kafka can also manage Kafka topics, users, Kafka MirrorMaker and Kafka Connect using Custom Resources.
+Allows for using K8s processes and tooling to manage complete Kafka applications.
+        - Kafka operators to deploy and configure an Apache Kafka cluster on K8s.
+        - Kafka Bridge provides a RESTful interface for your HTTP clients.
 - __Networking__
     - External Load Balancer
         - `kube-vip` ([GitHub](https://github.com/kube-vip/kube-vip "GitHub.com") | [Docs](https://kube-vip.io/ "kube-vip.io")):